foundation/foundation-cli/readme.md

 # Foundation CLI

-This is the command-line interface for [Foundation](https://foundation.zurb.com) family of frameworks..
+This is the command-line interface for [Foundation](https://foundation.zurb.com) family of frameworks.
 It downloads and installs blank templates in any of the three Foundation frameworks:

-- [Foundation for Sites](https://foundation.zurb.com/sites), a framework for responsive websites.
+- [Foundation for Sites](https://foundation.zurb.com/sites), a framework for responsive websites
-- [Foundation for Apps](https://foundation.zurb.com/apps), a framework for responsive web apps.
+- [Foundation for Apps](https://foundation.zurb.com/apps), a framework for responsive web apps ([deprecated](https://github.com/zurb/foundation-apps#deprecation-notice))
-- [Foundation for Emails](https://foundation.zurb.com/emails), a framework for responsive email.
+- [Foundation for Emails](https://foundation.zurb.com/emails), a framework for responsive email

 ## Requirements